Havvy/irc-socket/README.md

 ## Events ##

 The basic-irc-socket is an event emitter.
-It emits two events.
+It emits three events.

 + ready(): Once the first 001 message has been acknowledged.
 + data(message: String): Every message (including the 001) from the sender (inclusive) the the newline (exclusive).
++ close(): Once the implementing socket has been closed.

 ## Testing ##